 10- Relax at one of the city beaches

 Up until the 1992 Olympic Games, Barcelona’s beaches were dirty, unpleasant and had factories as a backdrop.
 Not a place the locals hung out, really.
 Nowadays it couldn’t be more different.
-The long stretch of coast from the W Hotel to the Besòs river becomes a haven for sun seekers and coastal sport enthusiasts.
+The long stretch of coast from the W Hotel to the Besòs river becomes a haven for sun-seekers and coastal sports enthusiasts.

-OUR LOCAL TIP: If you want, not only a nice and relaxing beach day, but also a beautiful scenery, catch a train to the towns of Sitges or Sant Pol de Mar.
+OUR LOCAL TIP: If you want, not only a nice and relaxing beach day but also beautiful scenery, catch a train to the towns of Sitges or Sant Pol de Mar.
 The train is easy and takes only an hour or less.

-11- Travel to the past at El Born Cultural Centre
+11- Travel to the past at El Born Cultural & Memorial Centre

-A recent addition to Barcelona’s heritage, El Born CC is more than just a museum.
+A recent addition to Barcelona’s heritage, El Born CCM is more than just a museum.
 Firstly, the cast-iron building is quite impressive (the old neighbourhood market from 1876).
-But, even more impressive, are the archaeological remains that shows the daily life of Barcelona in 1714.
+But, even more impressive, are the archaeological remains that show the daily life of Barcelona in 1714.

 The centre also organises family activities and cultural itineraries as well as free temporary exhibitions.

 OUR LOCAL TIP: You can enjoy the ruins from the platforms above with explanatory panels.
-However, to get deep into the history of the city, I highly recommend to get down and take the fascinating guided visit.
+However, to get deep into the history of the city, I highly recommend going deep down and take the fascinating guided visit.
 They are offered in English during the high season at a reasonable price.

 12- Find bargains at Els Encants flea market